Marula Mining PLC

 (“Marula’’ or the “Company”)

-Marula’s Board and management team will be on site in mid-February 2023 to oversee ongoing processing activities and deliveries under the Prepayment Facility
+Marula’s Board and management team will be on site with KGIP in January 2023 to review Geofields’ progress and preliminary results

 Jason Brewer, Marula Mining PLC CEO said: